bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 The srcwin command will display the source code surrounding the presently executing code any time execution is stopped.
 The presently executing line will be highlighted.
-You may set breakpoints with the mouse by clicking on the line numbers which appear to the side.
-To scroll the srcwin buffer use the arrow keys, the <PgUp> key, and the <PgDn> key.
+You may set breakpoints with the mouse by clicking on the line numbers which appear to the side. <PgUp> and <PgDn> scroll the srcwin buffer by half a window.
+With modern prompt keys enabled, Ctrl+Up and Ctrl+Down scroll by one line, and Ctrl+Left and Ctrl+Right scroll horizontally.
+When modern prompt keys are disabled, plain arrow keys scroll the source window.

 ----------
 **istep, sstep**